UPDATE 14TH SEPTEMBER

 Orders for our books can be placed on our online shop page via Credit/Debit cards and PayPal.
 You can also send cheques to Books Noir Ltd, 27 Lauriston Street, Edinburgh, EH3 9DQ, Scotland, UK.
 And you can email orders to firstname.lastname@example.org

 Our full list of titles is on our Catalogue Page and our online shop.
 Our three most recent titles are on this page below.
-ALL UK and IRELAND POSTAGE IS FREE WHEN YOU ORDER DIRECT WITH US.
+ALL UK and NORTH OF IRELAND POSTAGE IS FREE WHEN YOU ORDER DIRECT WITH US.
+STANDARD WORLD POSTAGE RATES APPLIES TO ALL ORDERS OUTSIDE UK AND NORTH OF IRELAND.
 ALL ORDERS DISPATCHED SAME WORKING DAY AS ORDER RECEIVED.

-SIGNED COPIES of The Squad by Phil Mac Giolla Bháin are available for pre-order.
+SIGNED COPIES of The Squad by Phil Mac Giolla Bháin are available for order.

-VENEER OF CIVILISATION by Will Black is available for pre-order at our own special price of £9.99.
+VENEER OF CIVILISATION by Will Black is available for order at our own special price of £9.99.

 Sometimes Terrorists Just Pick On The Wrong Country